kubeedge/website/docs/advanced/debug.md

 1. Restart all the cloudcore and edgecore to apply the **Stream** configuration.

-    If `cloudcore` is installed as binary:
+    If `cloudcore` is installed as binary (If the `cloudcore.yaml` has not been updated, there is no need to restart.)
+:
     ```shell
     sudo systemctl restart cloudcore.service
     ```